CSCfi/fairdata-ida/Docker_Setup.md

 Before starting, you need to have Docker installed.
 See instructions for Mac and Linux here: https://docs.docker.com/get-docker/

-For Mac, the recommended version is Docker Desktop `4.3.0`
+For Mac, the recommended version is Docker Desktop `4.3.0` or later

 ### 1.2 Configure DNS